 To be eligible for entry into this ballot for the allocated Club place(s) members must:

-- At the time of the Ballot the member must be, at a minimum, in their second continuous Club Membership Year.
+At the time of the Ballot the member must be, at a minimum, in their second continuous Club Membership Year.
 The Club Membership Year runs from the 1st April to 31st March the following year.
 Part years prior to the first full Club Membership Year do not count.

 The Ballot will be drawn at the Awards Evening or other date to be announced by the Committee.